Disclaimer: Star Wars or KotOR still do not belong to me. Any references to the game are not mine.

 ...Until one day my career had ended to a Republic trap.
 This was around six months ago.

-Basically I was given two options: rot in the prison or serve.
-My choice was more than obvious.
+Basically, I was given two options: rot in prison or serve.
+My choice was more than evident.
 The bane of the galaxy, the war, was my savior.
-The Republic was desperate to find new recruits for replacing ones who had fallen to the endless fleets of Darth Revan and the Sith.
+The Republic was desperate to find new recruits for replacing ones who had been cut down in battle, due to the advancing fleet of Darth Revan and the Sith.
 They were equally desperate to end the war which had tormented the galaxy for years.
-Even not so law-abiding citizens, as myself, were qualified to enlist.
+Even not so law-abiding citizens, like myself, were qualified to enlist.

 But.
 War has a tendency to change a man.
 Initially, I was forced to serve.
 Then, slowly, military career started to seem like a better option than living under the tyranny of the Sith.
-And finally, as months passed by, I started to picture myself as a part of a large machine.
+And finally, as months passed by, I began to picture myself as a part of a giant machine.
 A construct with only one function: to bring peace to the galaxy.
 My effort was a small droplet of work in the sea of the highest purpose.
-I would lie if I'd say that in the end I hadn't been content with the new direction of my life.
-Hell, proud even.
+I would lie if I'd say that in the end, I hadn't been content with the new direction of my life.

 Still, some parts of my life seemed detached.
-My memories were fuzzy and broken.
-Just like if my life had been torn to pieces and assembled crudely back together into a broken cloth which missed parts.
+The memories were fuzzy and broken.
+Just like if my life had been entirely broken apart and assembled crudely back together into a ruined construction which was missing parts.

-During one bitter moment these swirling thoughts had formed into words in my mouth and I had thrown them to Zaza's face.
+During one bitter moment, these swirling thoughts had formed into words in my mouth, and I had thrown them in Zaza's face.

 "There is no luck.
 There is just the Force," was her calm, steady answer.
 Whatever this Force of the Jedi was, Zaza was certain there was a reason why I was still alive.
-According to her a purpose existed; a purpose because of which I had survived on the day that should have been my last.
+According to her, a purpose existed - because of which I had survived on the day that should have been my last.